1chooo/portfolio/README.md

   </a>
 </div>

-Welcome to the monorepo of my personal website! 👋
+Welcome to the monorepo of my personal portfolio and blog! 👋

 ## Features